School on Science Management for Scientist and Engineers

 All the lectures and seminars will be given in English by professors and industry professionals, coming from four different countries.

-The school is devised as an Intensive Program and, therefore, it exposes the students to a rather demanding schedule, comprising frontal lectures, group work, and seminars.
+The school grants 5 ECTS and is devised as an Intensive Program which exposes students to a rather demanding schedule, comprising frontal lectures, group work, and seminars.
 Moreover, a team bonding activity will take place on the middle Sunday.

 However, these efforts will be requited in various ways, for example in terms of soft skills acquired by the students by the end of the courses.